 The Board oversees the development of North West's strategic direction and the implementation by management of the strategic goals.
-North West strategy is an important priority of the Board, and at least one part of a Board meeting is dedicated to the review of North West's strategy on an annual basis.
+North West strategy is an important priority of the Board, and at least one part of every regular Board meeting is dedicated to the review of North West's strategy.
 The Board also receives quarterly strategic updates from management and considers changes to North West's strategic direction.